 Figure 6.29.2.1-1: Hop-by-hop security establishment procedure for the UE-to-UE Relay

 The Source UE, Target UE, and UE-to-UE Relay shall be authorized and provisioned with the security materials for the hop-by-hop security establishment (refer 6.29.2.2).

+The discovery and selection procedure may be performed between the Source UE, Target UE, and UE-to-UE Relay using Model A or Model B mode as specified in TS 23.304 [2].
+If discovery integrated into PC5 unicast link establishment procedure concluded by SA2 in TR 23.700-33 [3] is to be performed in the following steps, this step is skipped.

 There are various authentication and key establishment methods to be used between the Source UE and the UE-to-UE Relay.
 Hence, all the authentication is specified to be carried in a generic container called Auth_Key_Info in the following steps.

-The Source UE generates ephermeral public key (UE1.ePK) and secret key (UE1.eSK), and UE1.Sig using the security materials provisioned in step 0, where UE1.Sig includes the digital signature, UE1.ePK signed with UE1.eSK.
+The Source UE generates ephemeral public key (UE1.ePK) and private key (UE1.eSK), and a digital signature (UE1.Sig).
+The digital signature is signed over the source UE’s identity (UE1.ID) and UE1.ePK using the security materials provisioned in step 0.
+Then, the Source UE generates UE1.Auth_Key_Info which includes UE1.ID, UE1.ePK, and UE1.Sig.

-The Source UE arranges the data for the direct authentication and key establishment with the UE-to-UE Relay (UE1.Auth_Key_Info), e.g., by carrying UE1.ID, UE1.ePK, and UE1.Sig.

-At each step of the flow, the Auth_Key_Info may contain different data required for key establishment.

-Editor’s note: The adoption of new authentication methods, instead of the existing one, and the evaluation are FFS.

-The Source UE wants to establish unicast communication with the UE-to-UE Relay.
-The Source UE sends to the UE-to-UE Relay a Direct Communication Request message with its Auth_Key_Info included.
-The message includes the source UE information, relay UE information, Application ID, as well as Relay Service Code (RSC), if there is any.
+The Source UE wants to establish a secure PC5 unicast link with the UE-to-UE Relay.
+The Source UE sends the UE-to-UE Relay a Direct Communication Request message including Relay Service Code (RSC) and its Auth_Key_Info.
+The message also includes the security capabilities and PC5 signalling security policy.

-NOTE 1: The UE-to-UE Relay discovery/selection step can be added before step 2 after SA2 finalizes the procedure.

-Upon reception of the Direct Communication Request message, the UE-to-UE Relay verifies the Source UE with the UE1.Sig included in UE1.Auth_Key_Info.
-If the verification is successful and the UE-to-UE Relay decides to accept the request, the UE-to-UE Relay generates ephermeral public key (UE2.ePK) and secret key (UE2.eSK), and UE2.Sig using the security materials provisioned in step 0, where UE2.Sig includes the digital signature, UE2.ePK signed with UE2.eSK.
+Upon reception of the Direct Communication Request message, the UE-to-UE Relay verifies the Source UE with UE1.Sig included in UE1.Auth_Key_Info using the security materials provisioned in step 0.
+If the verification is successful and the UE-to-UE Relay decides to accept the request, the UE-to-UE Relay generates ephemeral public key (UE2.ePK) and private key (UE2.eSK), and a digital signature (UE2.Sig).
+The digital signature is signed over the UE-to-UE Relay’s identity (UE2.ID) and UE2.ePK using the security materials provisioned in step 0.
+Then, the UE-to-UE Relay generates UE2.Auth_Key_Info which includes UE2.ID, UE2.ePK, and UE2.Sig.

-The Target UE arranges the data for the direct authentication and key establishment with the Source UE (UE2.Auth_Key_Info), e.g., by carrying UE2.ID, UE2.ePK, and UE2.Sig.

-In this step, the Target UE derives the hop-by-hop session key(s) to protect the data between the Source UE and the Target UE using the Source UE's public key (UE1.ePK) and its own secret key (UE2.eSK).
+In this step, the UE-to-UE Relay derives a symmetric key that is used to protect the hop-by-hop link (i.e., hop-by-hop protection key), using the Source UE's ephemeral public key (UE1.ePK) and its own ephemeral private key (UE2.eSK).

-The UE-to-UE Relay sends to the Source UE a Direct Communication Accept message with its Auth_Key_Info included.
+The UE-to-UE Relay sends the Source UE a Direct Security Mode Command message including RSC and its Auth_Key_Info.

-Upon reception of the Direct Communication Accept message, the Source UE verifies the UE-to-UE Relay with the UE2.Sig included in UE2.Auth_Key_Info.
-If the verification is successful, the Source UE derives the hop-by-hop session key(s) to protect the data between the Source UE and the UE-to-UE Relay using the UE-to-UE Relay’s public key (UE2.ePK) and its own secret key (UE1.eSK).
+Upon reception of the Direct Security Mode Command message, the Source UE verifies the UE-to-UE Relay with UE2.Sig included in UE2.Auth_Key_Info using the security materials provisioned in step 0.
+If the verification is successful, the Source UE derives a symmetric key that is used to protect the hop-by-hop link (i.e., hop-by-hop protection key), using the UE-to-UE Relay’s ephemeral public key (UE2.ePK) and its own ephemeral private key (UE1.eSK).

+The Source UE sends the UE-to-UE Relay a Direct Security Mode Complete message.

-The Source UE and the UE-to-UE Relay finish setting up the secure PC5 communication link with the shared hop-by-hop session key.
-The encryption key and integrity key are derived from the hop-by-hop session key and used in the chosen confidentiality and integrity algorithms, respectively.
+The Source UE and the UE-to-UE Relay finish setting up the secure PC5 communication link with the shared hop-by-hop protection key.
+The encryption key and integrity key are derived from the hop-by-hop protection key and used in the chosen confidentiality and integrity algorithms, respectively.